 13.1 Upon termination of this Agreement in accordance with Article 12, the license granted under Section 2.1 will automatically terminate and Licensee will cease all use of the Licensed Patents and Licensed Technology.
-Notwithstanding anything to the contrary in the foregoing, except in the event of Licensor's termination of this Agreement for Licensee's uncured breach, Licensee and its Sublicensees shall be allowed to sell all remaining Licensed Product units in their respective inventory within six (6) months after the effective date of termination and within twelve (12) months after the effective date of termination if Licensee's payment(s) to Licensor pursuant to Article 3.
+Notwithstanding anything to the contrary in the foregoing, except in the event of Licensor's termination of this Agreement for Licensee's uncured breach, Licensee and its Sublicensees shall be allowed to sell all remaining Licensed Product units in their respective inventory within six (6) months after the effective date of termination and within twelve (12) months after the effective date of termination if Licensee has terminated the Agreement for Licensor's uncured breach, subject to Licensee's payment(s) to Licensor pursuant to Article 3.

-Upon termination or expiration of this Agreement, Licensee shall deliver to Licensor all data, results, technology, and information of any type whatsoever, in any tangible or intangible form, that is Controlled by Licensee and is necessary or useful for research, development, regulatory or clinical activities, manufacture, commercialization or other use or exploitation of Licensed Product in the Field of Use, including (but not limited to) know-how, trade secrets, practices, techniques, methods, devices, instruments, designs, systems, materials, strategies and expertise, test data and other technical data, as well as regulatory filings and draft applications for regulatory filings and manufacturing rights and technology (including complete Manufacturing Information and the right of Licensor to become the legal manufacturer of Licensed Products (with the full cooperation of Licensee)).
+13.2 Upon termination or expiration of this Agreement, Licensee shall deliver to Licensor all data, results, technology, and information of any type whatsoever, in any tangible or intangible form, that is Controlled by Licensee and is necessary or useful for research, development, regulatory or clinical activities, manufacture, commercialization or other use or exploitation of Licensed Product in the Field of Use, including (but not limited to) know-how, trade secrets, practices, techniques, methods, devices, instruments, designs, systems, materials, strategies and expertise, test data and other technical data, as well as regulatory filings and draft applications for regulatory filings and manufacturing rights and technology (including complete Manufacturing Information and the right of Licensor to become the legal manufacture of Licensed Products (with the full cooperation of Licensee)).